exercism/cpp/concepts/classes/introduction.md

 Classes offer the option to restrict access to their members.
 The two basic cases are `private` and `public`.
+`private` members are not accessible from outside the class.
+`public` members can be called freely.
 All members are `private` by default and need to be explicitly marked to be usable outside of the class.

 ## Basic example